 The Division is dedicated to the discovery and dissemination of new and existing biological knowledge, in a supportive and diverse environment, to students, professional colleagues, and the public through first-rate teaching, research and outreach.
 Faculty, postdoctoral associates, graduate students, and research scientists are highly productive and publish over 130 peer-reviewed articles and books every year.
 Research programs in the Division are supported with competitive funding from extramural grants and total research funding averages ~$9.5M per year.

 We invite you to learn more about the Division and please feel free to visit the departmental office in Ackert Hall.
-Feel free to contact the Director Brian Spooner or individual faculty members for further information.
+Also, feel free to contact the Director, Brian Spooner or individual faculty members for further information.

 |more DoB news|